 The Ag valuation savings number is different for everyone depending on what county you are in and how many acres you have and your land values, of course.
 BUT, if you have HIGH property taxes now, you will likely be VERY pleased with the new valuation.
 Counties we have worked with seem to be using “orchard values” on the property once it goes into AG, which means thousands of dollars in tax savings for you.
 For instance, I have seen properties in Travis County go from a regular tax value of $40,000-$70,000 per acre down to an AG value of $2,000 per acre!!!
 Would you rather pay property tax on $40,000 or on $2,000?
 EXACTLY!

 There are several options to help with this concern.
 You can read some books, take some classes, or join a beekeeping club.
-Hire a beekeeper to manage your bee colonies for you and advise you on what to buy.
-Or lease bees from a beekeeper and let that beekeeper manage the bees.
+You can also hire us to manage your bee colonies for you and advise you on what to buy.
 It all depends on the location of your land, availability of bees, and the amount of time and money you have to spend.
-The owners at Texas Honey Bee Farm are here to help you!
+The beekeepers at Texas Honey Bee Farm are here to help you!
 We are the one-stop-shop to get you off to the best start.
-We offer classes and consulting, and we sell bees and equipment.
+We offer classes and consulting, and we sell nucs and equipment.